Microneedling with a derma roller may benefit beard growth, as it has benefits for hair growth and skin health. But it may also cause side effects.

 Microneedling uses rollers covered in tiny titanium or stainless steel needles to pierce the outer layer of skin to induce the production of collagen in the skin.

-Collagen is an amino acid that hair follicle cells use to produce keratin protein that promotes hair growth and strength.
+Collagen consists of amino acids that hair follicle cells use to produce keratin proteins that promote hair growth and strength.

 Derma rollers — also known as “beard rollers” — may help improve hair growth in other ways, too.
 Especially when used with other products.
 Read on to learn more about derma rollers and some strategies for using them.

 The effectiveness of microneedling to improve skin health is well established.

 There has been some

 In addition to activating collagen and keratin production, microneedling may help improve beard hair growth by boosting nutrient-rich blood flow to the area.

 Healthy circulation is necessary for healthy hair growth and healthy skin.
 A derma roller may also activate stem-cell growth factors.

 Because derma rollers actually pierce the skin, there are some risks associated with them.
 Initially, you may notice some skin irritation — redness and inflammation — but these side effects should disappear after a few days.

 You may also have minor bleeding.
 If the bleeding is excessive, you may be pressing the roller too firmly against your skin.